-R unit: Reserved for investment funds and mandates of HSBC Global Asset Management (France)
+R unit: Reserved for UCIs and mandates of HSBC Global Asset Management (France)

-B unit: Subscription for this unit is subject to the existence of a specific remuneration agreement between the subscriber and the distributor or the portfolio manager
+B unit: Subscription for this unit is subject to the existence of a specific remuneration agreement between the subscriber and the distributor or the portfolio manager.

-The mutual fund is intended for investors seeking a flexible diversification instrument combining equities and bonds.
+The mutual fund is intended for investors seeking a diversification instrument combining equities and bonds in defined proportions.